webOS-ports/org.webosports.app.contacts/README.md

 You can develop in the browser like a normal Enyo 2 app - Contacts will use the data in db8SourceMock.js and the mock directory.

+After pulling this source code, start a bash shell, cd to the app directory, then enter `enyo init` to pull in the dependencies.

 To rebuild on any change (for developing in the browser), run this command once in the app directory:
 `enyo pack --watch`

 To rebuild and install on a device attached via USB, run this command in the app directory:
-`enyo pack; adb push dist /usr/palm/applications/com.palm.app.contacts; adb shell systemctl restart luna-next; adb forward tcp:1122 tcp:1122`
+`enyo pack && adb push dist /usr/palm/applications/com.palm.app.contacts && adb shell systemctl restart luna-next; adb forward tcp:1122 tcp:1122`

 ## Contributing